Things you can do on the day

 Sometimes the area where the needle goes in can be sore and red for 2 to 3 days.
 This should go away on its own.

-Some children may also develop a high temperature (fever).
+Some children may feel irritable and unwell and some may develop a high temperature (fever).

 How to treat a high temperature after vaccination